-You can cope with pain with narcotic medications.
+You can cope with pain without narcotic medications.

 I had a hard day.
 I woke up at 3 am, then we drove for a few hours to have part of my left foot amputated at 7:30 am and then we drove home.
 An hour into our drive home, the pain medication injected into my left foot during surgery began to wear off.
 THE PAIN BEGAN!!!
 It got much worse when I had to walk into our home.

 Being in pain deteriorates my mood and increases my irritability.
 This mood change negatively impacts my overall mental health.
 Pain forces me to change my way of life to manage it.
 I cannot participate in my favorite activities right now and this fact makes me feel anxious and depressed.

 How I cope with pain.

 I know I must cope with pain in the best way possible to avoid increased depression and anxiety because I want to be as easy to live with as possible.
 Therefore, I never want to drive my husband or our two dogs over the edge.